orthanc/bluesky-mutebot/README.md

   * [getFeedSkeleton](src/endpoints/getFeedSkeleton/index.ts) - provides the feed skeleton required for a Bluesky feed.
 Essentially this will return a list of post urls for the `Mutebot - Following` feed for whatever user is getting their feed
 * Data sourcing Endpoints
   * [notificationListener](src/endpoints/notificationListener/index.ts) - polls for new notifications for the `@mutebot.bsky.social` to find mute and unmute commands
+  * [readFirehose](src/endpoints/readFirehose/index.ts) - polls the bluesky fire hose to populate the posts table with bleets by people followed by someone using mutebot
   * [syncSubscriberFollowing](src/endpoints/syncSubscriberFollowing/index.ts) - triggered indirection by people looking at the Mutebot feed, this sources the list of people someone follows and saves them so we can provide their feed.
 At the moment this also indirectly triggers following all the persons followers
+* Internal processing functions
+  * [syncSubscriberFollowing-onFolUnfol](src/endpoints/syncSubscriberFollowing/onFollowUnfollow.ts) - listens for followed entries in SubscriberFollowingTable that no longer have any followers and sets an expiry so they'll be removed in 7 days

 ## Environment parameters